kindermannhubert/GridAiGames/README.md

 Player hit by bomb detonation fire dies.

+If player's AI throws an exception or returns more than one action for the player, player will be disqualified and will die.

 ### How to create custom AI?
 1. Create new .NET class library.
 2. Add references to project "GridAiGames" and "GridAiGames.Bomberman.ReadOnly".